1999 Kentucky gubernatorial election

 The 1999 Kentucky gubernatorial election took place on November 2, 1999, for the post of Governor of Kentucky.
 Democratic incumbent Governor Paul E. Patton defeated Republican nominee Peppy Martin to win a second term.
+Martin later switched parties and lost the 2023 Democratic primary for Governor of Kentucky to incumbent Andy Beshear.

-It was the first time that the election was held since the Kentucky General Assembly changed its term limits law in 1992, allowing Patton to run again and leaving Virginia as the only state that prohibits its Governor from serving immediate successive terms.
+1999 was the first time that the election was held since the Kentucky General Assembly changed its term limits law in 1992, allowing Patton to run again and leaving Virginia as the only state that prohibits its Governor from serving immediate successive terms.

+This was the most recent Kentucky gubernatorial election to not have any candidates who previously served as Kentucky Attorney General.